 - Water supply and distribution system, sanitary drainage system or vent system

 - Fire protection system, mechanical systems or fuel supply systems or

 - Any equipment regulated by the Uniform Statewide Building Code (USBC)

 Depending on the project, additional permits and approvals may be required.
-There are additional circumstances that require a building permit, including:

 - Removal or disturbing of any asbestos-containing materials during the construction or demolition of a building or structure, including additions.
 (From the 2006 Virginia Construction Code, Part I of the Virginia Uniform Statewide Building Code)